shakfu/midi-langs/docs/mhs-midi/mhs-pkg-build.md

 ~/.mcabal/bin/mhs -pbase
 ```

 The key point is that in the default installation of the `mhs` binary, `MHSDIR` is set automatically.
-If `MHSDIR` is overriden by passing it as an environment var, then it messes up the default settings and the above doesn't work
+If `MHSDIR` is overridden by passing it as an environment variable, it changes not just the package search path but also where MicroHs looks for source files, causing the above commands to fail.

 When using `mhs` as a local dev binary with `MHSDIR` set, you can specify the package path explicitly: